-On December 20, the Food and Drug Administration (FDA) granted accelerated approved of Enhertu (fam-trastuzumab deruxtecan-nxki, or T-DXd) for the treatment of people with inoperable or metastatic HER2-positive breast cancer who have tried at least two prior anti-HER2 targeted therapies.
+On December 20, the Food and Drug Administration (FDA) granted accelerated approval of Enhertu (fam-trastuzumab deruxtecan-nxki, or T-DXd) for the treatment of people with inoperable or metastatic HER2-positive breast cancer who have tried at least two prior anti-HER2 targeted therapies.

 Researchers at the recent San Antonio Breast Cancer Symposium (SABCS) suggested that Enhertu could become a new standard of care for advanced HER2-positive breast cancer.